poppy-project/poppy-docs/en/getting-started/program-the-robot.md

 Poppy libraries have been written in Python, to allow for fast development and extensibility and to benefit from all existing scientific libraries.
 Python is also a well-known language and widely used in education or artistic fields.
 By programming Poppy in Python, you will have access from the very low-level API to the higher levels.

 The API has been designed to allow for very fast prototyping.
-In particular, creating a robot and starting to move motors should not take more than a few lines:
+Creating a robot and starting to move motors should not take more than a few lines:

 ```python
 from poppy.creatures import PoppyErgoJr